LREN-CHUV/redcap-data-parser/README.md

 It contains descriptions software, data and web packages being developped by the Human Brain Project (HBP).
 All the information stored in the redcap database can be extracted to a **csv** file.

 * **This program** takes as input the 'csv' file exported from redcap and saves this information in a structured human redable Microsoft Word document.
-* Currently only tested on Ubuntu 16.04
+* Currently tested on Ubuntu 16.04

 # Installation